-- Specific Issues Report issued whenever an issue(s) is identified that is of sufficient risk to trigger reporting to senior management, but may not be directly within the specific scope of an audit; issued to an appropriate level of senior management to where the issue resides, although typically to the president or campus chancellor; includes management's response and action plan with respect to the issue(s) identified. - Investigation Report issued at the conclusion of an investigation of individual fiscal misconduct; typically addressed to the individual's appointing authority; provides facts and evidence relevant to the law, rule, or policy that may have been violated as a result of the conduct alleged; no management response or action plan is incorporated in the communication. - Management Advisory a memorandum issued to an appropriate level of management; used to report audit issues of relatively lesser impact or scale, or to advise management as the result of consultative services; although suggested actions may be included in the report, no management response or action plan is incorporated. - Regulatory Reports a letter or other communication to convey the results of a review conducted in accordance with the requirements of an external regulatory body. - Compliance Assessment issued during or at the conclusion of a compliance review; addressed to the campus chancellor; used to report issues related to gaps in compliance programs or identified opportunities for implementing best practices; includes management's response and action plan when gaps are identified.
+Specific Issues Report - issued whenever an issue(s) is identified that is of sufficient risk to trigger reporting to senior management, but may not be directly within the specific scope of an audit; issued to an appropriate level of senior management to where the issue resides, although typically to the president or campus chancellor; includes management's response and action plan with respect to the issue(s) identified.

+Investigation Report - issued at the conclusion of an investigation of individual fiscal misconduct; typically addressed to the individual's appointing authority; provides facts and evidence relevant to the law, rule, or policy that may have been violated as a result of the conduct alleged; no management response or action plan is incorporated in the communication.

+Management Advisory - a memorandum issued to an appropriate level of management; used to report audit issues of relatively lesser impact or scale, or to advise management as the result of consultative services; although suggested actions may be included in the report, no management response or action plan is incorporated.

+Regulatory Reports - a letter or other communication to convey the results of a review conducted in accordance with the requirements of an external regulatory body.

+Compliance Assessment - issued during or at the conclusion of a compliance review; addressed to the campus chancellor; used to report issues related to gaps in compliance programs or identified opportunities for implementing best practices; includes management's response and action plan when gaps are identified.

-Informal Communications - includes emails, memoranda or verbal reports to communicate relatively lower risks, as well as educational and advisory work.
+Informal - includes emails, memoranda or verbal reports to communicate relatively lower risk issues, as well as educational presentations.

-Annual Planning
+Quarterly Planning

 Internal Audit maintains an ongoing planning process during the year to help determine the extent to which and in what areas it intends to expend its efforts the following year.
-Beginning in FY14, Internal Audit began utilizing a quarterly approach to planning its audit and consulting activities that uses information gathered throughout the year through such as interviewing university managers, communicating with peers and professional organizations regarding higher education risks in general, observing and understanding university operations, and soliciting information from senior management personnel.
-Internal Audit assesses risks and compiles a list of potential audits to consider for each ensuing quarter.
-A list of potential audits and consulting projects will be continuously reviewed with university leadership and the Regents Audit Committee to establish the prioritization of future Internal Audit activity.
+In fiscal year 2014, Internal Audit transitioned from an annual approach to a semi-annual approach to planning its audit and consulting activities to better address the changing environment of the university.
+For fiscal year 2016, Internal Audit will begin utilizing a quarterly approach that uses information gathered throughout the year through such as interviewing university managers, communicating with peers and professional organizations regarding higher education risks in general, observing and understanding university operations, and soliciting information from senior management personnel.
+Internal Audit assesses risks and compiles a list of potential audits to consider for each ensuing three month period, allowing for a more timely response to changes in the risk environment and increasing the department's ability to allocate resources for special requests.
+A list of potential audits and consulting projects will be continuously reviewed with university leadership and the Regent Audit Committee to establish the prioritization of future Internal Audit activity.